Relating graph auto-encoders to linear models: Introduction

-Recently, \cite{linearGAE} discovered that the original GCN architecture, which has been used as a basis for several enhancements, can be outperformed by simple linear models on an exhaustive set of tasks.
+Recently, \citet{linearGAE} discovered that the original GAE architecture, which has been used as a basis for several enhancements, can be outperformed by simple linear models on an exhaustive set of tasks.
 The equivalence or even superiority of (almost) linear models has also been empirically shown for standard GCN architectures for link prediction and community detection \citep{simpleGCN}.
 The question arises as to why we still use and improve these models when simpler models with comparable performance exist.
 What is the theoretical relation between linear and nonlinear encoders, and does the empirical work provide a reason to replace graph convolutional networks with linear equivalents?
-We contribute to understanding the underlying inductive bias of the models.
-We analyze the influence of the nonlinearity as well as the features on the encoder of the model. {\bf Contributions:} (1) We draw a theoretical connection between linear and relu encoders and prove that, under mild assumptions, for any function $f(A, X)$ on a graph, there exists an equivalent linear encoder.
+In this paper, we contribute to understanding the underlying inductive bias of the graph auto-encoder model. {\bf Contributions:} (1) We draw a theoretical connection between linear and non-linear encoders and prove that, under mild assumptions, for any function $f(A, X)$ on a graph, there exists a linear encoder that can achieve the same training loss.
 We use this result to show that the representational power of relu encoders is, at most, as large as the one of linear encoders.
 (2) We investigate the bias that is relevant for good generalization and give theoretical insights into how features influence the solution space of a linear model.
 (3) We empirically find that the nonlinearity in the relu encoder is not the critical ingredient for generalization.
-Indeed we find that if the graph features are taken into account appropriately, the linear model outperforms the relu model on test data.
+Indeed we discover that if the graph features are taken into account appropriately, the linear model outperforms the relu model test data.